is-120-winter-2023/css-fonts-button/README.md

 Variables that are used throughout your website are best added to the `:root` selector.
 This is a special selector that represents the root element of the document.
 It's almost the same as the `html` selector, but, because it is a pseudo-class, it has a higher specificity.

 At the top of your `styles/main.css` file, add your style guide colors as CSS variables.
-You can name the variable using its color or its purpose, e.g. `--dark-blue` or `--primary-heading-color`
+You can nme the variable using its color or its purpose, e.g. `--dark-blue` or `--primary-heading-color`

 Developers do both and argue over which is best.
 | 📖 Naming color variables |